williamngan/pts/guide/md/_0900_Image.md

 img.image; // the original image
-img.canvas; // the internal canvas of an editable Img img.ctx; // the context which can be used to create a CanvasForm
+img.canvas; // the internal canvas of an editable Img img.ctx; // the context which can be used to create a CanvasForm img.pixelScale; // pixel density which usually matches the space's
 ```

 Editing an image